shivapoudel/woocommerce-esewa/readme.txt

 Fix - 500 response on IPN fail
 Fix - Class reference in eSewa IPN handler
-Tweak - Changed all requests with wp_remote_* to wp_safe_remote_*
+Tweak - Improve the check for class single instance Tweak - Changed all requests with wp_remote_* to wp_safe_remote_*

 = 1.1.0 =